haroohie-club/ChokuretsuTranslationUtility/README.md

 ## Dependencies & Building
 The utility is built on top of the .NET 6.0 runtime and that's a requirement to use it.
 To build the solution, you will need to install the .NET 6.0 runtime.
 The CLI and library are fully cross-platform, working on Windows, macOS, and Linux.
-However, currently the editor only runs on Windows, but there are plans to make it cross-platform in the future (likely with the advent of .NET 7.0 and MAUI).
+However, currently the editor only runs on Windows.
+There are no plans to make it cross-platform in the future as it will be superseded by a level editor.

 There are two ways of building the solution:
 1. Open the solution file in Visual Studio 2022 (or later, probably) and build it from there.